-The Life Sciences Library serves McGill students, faculty, researchers and staff primarily in the Faculties of Medicine and Dentistry and the Departments of Biology and Clinical Psychology, including those in affiliated hospitals and distributed clinical teaching sites.
+The Life Sciences Library Service Point, on the 3rd floor of the McIntyre Medical Sciences building, serves McGill students, faculty, researchers and staff primarily in the Faculties of Medicine and Dentistry and the Departments of Biology and Clinical Psychology, including those in affiliated hospitals and distributed clinical teaching sites.

 History of the Collection

 The oldest and first of the McGill University Libraries is the Medical Library, which was founded in 1823 as the library of the Montreal Medical Institution , holding five medical journal titles and several English and French medical textbooks.
 It became a McGill library in 1829 when the Institution became the Medical (and only operating) faculty of McGill College.
 Over the next 170 years as the medical literature and academic programmes broadened so the collection grew both in scope and in volumes.
-Noteworthy are the long German periodical runs, the Dr. Casey Wood ophthalmology donation added in 1912 (most of it has been transferred to the Osler Library of the History of Medicine - this world-renowned collection of Sir William Osler dating from1929 is adjacent) the dentistry collection (1987), the human communication disorders collection (1988), the nursing collection (1991), and the Wendy Patrick Health Information collection (1991).
+Noteworthy are the long German periodical runs, the Dr. Casey Wood ophthalmology donation added in 1912 (most of it has been transferred to the Osler Library of the History of Medicine - this world-renowned collection of Sir William Osler dating from 1929 is adjacent) the dentistry collection (1987), the human communication disorders collection (1988), the nursing collection (1991), and the Wendy Patrick Health Information collection (1991).
 To better reflect its expanded collections, the name "Medical Library" was changed in 1988 to "Health Sciences Library" and, in 2005, to the "Life Sciences Library" with the merging in of the Blacker-Wood Biology Library collection and services.
 While in the beginning the library served only members of the Montreal Medical Institution, it has gradually extended its services to all McGill students, faculty and staff as well as to the Teaching and Affiliated Hospitals, and other health professionals locally, nationally and internationally.
-The collection will continue to evolve as it moves to its new location in the Schulich Library of Science and Engineering.

 Current Collection Development